Industrial production statistics

 Production of motor vehicles accounted for two thirds of EU-28's value of sold production of motor vehicles, trailers and semi-trailers

-The overall value of sold production generated by the Manufacturing of motor vehicles, trailers and semi-trailers in 2017 was of EUR 712 billion; this value represents 14 % of the total EU-28's value of sold production.
-In 2017, the value of sold production for this manufacturing sector rose by 23 % compared with 2008, and with 2 % compared with 2015, but is 1.6 % less than the year 2016 when it reached its peak.
-In 2017, approximately EUR 456 billion, representing almost two thirds of the sold production value, referred the manufacturing of motor vehicles (64 %).
-The manufacturing of other parts and accessories, bodies (coachwork), electrical and electronic equipment for motor vehicles, trailers and semi-trailers accounted for the rest of the sold production in this activity, representing 36 %.
+The overall value of sold production generated by the Manufacturing of motor vehicles, trailers and semi-trailers in 2018 was of EUR 755 billion; this value represents 14 % of the total EU-28's value of sold production.
+In 2018, the value of sold production for this manufacturing sector reached its peak, it rose by 31 % compared with 2008, and by 7 % compared with last year.
+In 2018, approximately EUR 467 billion, representing almost two thirds of the sold production value, referred the manufacturing of motor vehicles (61 %).
+The manufacturing of other parts and accessories, bodies (coachwork), electrical and electronic equipment for motor vehicles, trailers and semi-trailers accounted for the rest of the sold production in this activity, representing 39 %.

-The economic crises in 2008 brought slightly down the sold production of fresh bread across the EU-28; the quantity fell by 2 % in 2009 compared to 2008, while the value fell by 5 % in the same time.
-However, the value of production sold started to increase again from 2009 onwards, reaching a 10% increase over the period 2008-2017, while the quantity increased by only 1 %.
+The economic crisis in 2008 brought slightly down the sold production of fresh bread across the EU-28; the quantity fell by 2 % in 2009 compared with 2008, while the value fell by 5 % in the same time.
+However, the value of production sold started to increase again from 2009 onwards, reaching a 7% increase over the period 2008-2018, while the quantity decreased by 3 %.

-The average value of production sold for one kilogram of fresh bread increased by 9 % until 2017.
-Its peak was reached in 2016, when arrived at EUR 1.53 for 1 kilogram of fresh bread.
-Afterwards this value fell slightly in 2017 by 2 % to EUR 1.50 per kg.
+The average value of production sold for one kilogram of fresh bread increased by 12 % between 2008 and 2018.
+Its peak was reached in 2016, when it reached EUR 1.53 for 1 kilogram of fresh bread.
+Afterwards this value fell slightly in 2017 by 2 % and in 2018 almost increased back to EUR 1.52 per kg.

-In 2017, Finland was the country where one kilogram of fresh bread produced was sold at the highest price, over EUR 2.5.
-In Italy, Sweden, Austria and Germany this quantity was sold at between EUR 2 and 2.35.
-Rather low prices, of under EUR 1 per kg, were observed in Latvia, the Czech Republic, Slovakia, Lithuania, Hungary and Romania.
-Bulgaria is the country with the lowest value of production sold, with under 50 cents/kg.
+Italy was the country where one kilogram of fresh bread produced was sold at the highest price, over EUR 2.7.
+In Finland, Austria and Germany this quantity was sold at between EUR 2 and 2.61.
+Rather low prices, of under EUR 1 per kg, were observed in the Czechia, Slovakia, Lithuania, Ireland, Hungary and Romania.
+Bulgaria is the country with the lowest value of production sold, slightly above 50 cents/kg.

-A quarter of the quantity of paints and varnishes produced across EU-28 is made in Germany
+Half of the value of wearing apparel produced across EU-28 is made in Italy

-A look into the EU's production of home wooden furniture
+A look into the EU's production of consumer electronics

 Source data for tables and graphs